guruswarupa/Bchat/README.md

 - **Timestamps**: All messages show send time
 - **Message persistence**: Messages stored securely in database

+### Friend System Features
+- **Friend Requests**: Send and receive friend requests with real-time notifications
+- **Friends Management**: Accept, reject, or remove friends easily
+- **Online Status**: See which friends are currently online with green indicators
+- **Friends List**: View all friends in the sidebar with avatars and status
+- **Request Notifications**: Get notified when someone sends you a friend request

 ### Notification System
 - **Toast notifications**: Real-time feedback for all actions
 - **Error handling**: Clear error messages for failed operations
 - **Success confirmations**: Visual feedback for completed actions
+- **Friend notifications**: Real-time alerts for friend requests and status changes

 ## 🔄 Data Flow